Waynenyarky/Capstone/2FA_SETUP.md

 - TOTP generation/verification: `backend/src/lib/totp.js:1-69` (`generateSecret`, `otpauthUri`, `verifyTotp`)
 - Login MFA check: password step returns `mfa_required` if enabled (`backend/src/routes/auth/login.js:82`)
 - Login TOTP verification: `POST /api/auth/login/verify-totp` completes login on valid code

-## Troubleshooting
-- Invalid code: ensure the app’s time is accurate; codes rotate every 30s.
-- Code expired: try the next code; the backend verifies within a small time window.
-- App shows wrong label: use the displayed Account Name; it maps to the issuer.
-- Can’t scan QR: enter the Secret Key manually in Microsoft Authenticator.
-- Already set up: the Security screen shows enabled status; disable first if you need to re‑setup.

-## Security Notes
-- Your `mfaSecret` is stored per‑user; do not share it.
-- Disabling clears the secret; re‑enabling generates a new one.
-- No raw `otpauth` URI is displayed in the UI; the QR encodes it.